Raestkjoot/Soulscore/README.md

 Who makes the art assets?
 Good question, we'll see once we get to that point.

 Taking inspiration from some of my favorite games: Hades, Dark Souls, League of Legends, Zelda, and more!
-The core gameplay should be similar to Hades, an isometric action rpg.
-With cool ability and dialogue systems.
+The core gameplay should be similar to Hades, an isometric action rpg, with cool ability and dialogue systems.